MHYesodot/reality-sim/README.md

 ```

 ### 3) Environment
-Copy `.env.example` to `.env` in root and each service, then adjust values.
+Copy the root `.env.example` to `.env` at the repository root.
+Services read from this file; create service-specific `.env` files only if you need to override values.

 ### 4) Run infra + core services
 ```bash